saurabhdas2/MyNotebooks/README.md

 # MyNotebooks
-Reposiotry of some helpful Jupyter notebooks created by me, for various purposes and demonstrations
+Repo of some helpful Jupyter notebooks created by me, for various purposes and demonstrations